ronald-de-rooij/radioswitch-laravel/README.md

 The package allows you to write Swagger annotations for each API call in your controller.

 After updating the annotations in the controllers, you need to update to generate the Swagger documentation to see the changes.
-This can be done with the command: `sudo docker exec app-php php artisan l5-swagger:generate`
+This can be done with the command: `sudo docker exec {PROJECT_ABBR}-php php artisan l5-swagger:generate`

 This procedure can be automated by setting `L5_SWAGGER_GENERATE_ALWAYS` in the `.env` file from `false` to `true` and rebuild the containers.